mbagg4152/protein-flavonoid-thesis-project/README.md

 The original code and the version that was worked on during class mainly focused on utilizing KEGG data in order to predict whether or not a specific plant could be capable of synthesizing selected flavonoids.
 The new code being developed (located in `projects/mh/protein`) is being developed for the purpose of studying and analyzing the interactions between proteins and flavonoids or flavonoid-like compounds.
 There is some disorder in this repository, and for that I am sorry.
-The files which are scarcely documented or not documented at all can be ignored.
+The files which are scarcely documented or not documented at all can (probably) be ignored but it may be better to leave everything as be so there is a lesser chance of breaking code.

 <!--  -->
 ---